Doug-MacDowell/portfolio/README.md

 # Portfolio

-This is a very basic posting site built using Rails 4.0.2.
+This is a basic portfolio site built using Rails 4.0.2 and Zurb Foundation 5.

+Current features include a Posts page, and a Projects listing page.

 ### Author:  Doug MacDowell